Jason Quigley (boxer): Quigley vs. Melendez

-On 17 December 2016, Quigley fought on the undercard of Bernard Hopkins last fight against Joe Smith Jr. Quigley faced hard-punching Puerto Rican Jorge Melendez (30-7, 28 KO's).
+On 17 December 2016, Quigley fought on the undercard of Bernard Hopkins last fight against Joe Smith Jr. Quigley faced hard-punching Puerto Rican Jorge Melendez (30–7, 28 KO's).
 Melendez came out fast but Quigley was able to counter him and Melendez was dropped 3 times in the first round before his corner threw in the towel.

 Quigley vs. Tapia

 On 23 March 2017, Golden Boy had its first televised card on ESPN following their multi-year deal with the network.
 The main event featured Quigley taking on Glen Tapia, in what was Quigley's first time ever headlining a nationally televised boxing card.
 Quigley rocked Tapia badly with a right hand to the chin in the first round, and again with a right hand to the body in the second, but at some point in the second round, Quigley broke his right hand on a shot to the top of Tapia's head, which resulted in a torn tendon.
 From this point forward, Quigley could not be as effective with his right hand punches, and it became a fight of attrition.
-Quigley went back to boxing on the back foot and his superior technical skills earned him another wide unanimous decision (98-92, 99-91, 100-90).
+Quigley went back to boxing on the back foot and his superior technical skills earned him another wide unanimous decision (98–92, 99–91, 100–90).

 Quigley vs. Mosley

-On 29 May, 2021, Quigley beat Shane Mosley Jr by majority decision in a 10 round contest.
-The scorecards were 95-95, 97-93, 96-94 in favor Quigley.
+On 29 May 2021, Quigley beat Shane Mosley Jr by majority decision in a 10 round contest.
+The scorecards were 95–95, 97–93, 96–94 in favor Quigley.

 Quigley vs. Andrade

-On 19 November, 2021, Jason Quigley fought Demetrius Andrade for the WBO middleweight title in his first career title fight.
+On 19 November 2021, Jason Quigley fought Demetrius Andrade for the WBO middleweight title in his first career title fight.
 Andrade won the fight by technical knockout in the 2nd round.

 Professional boxing record

 Gaelic games

-Quigley also plays football and hurling with his local club Seán MacCumhaills.
+Quigley also plays football and hurling with his local club Seán Mac Cumhaills.